Neapolitan Doughnuts

-They are a classic of Italian cuisine, or rather Neapolitan to be exact.
+They are a classic of Italian, or rather Neapolitan cuisine to be precise.

-They are prepared during Carnival or any holiday, without worrying about the waistline.
+They are prepared during Carnival celebrations or any festivity, without worrying about the calories.

-Soft, fried, and sugared, the potatoes in the dough make these delights spectacular.
+Super soft, fried, and sugary, the potatoes in the dough make these delights spectacular.

-Everyone goes crazy for them, from adults to children, eaten hot just dipped in sugar.
+Everyone loves them, from adults to children, eaten hot right after being dipped in sugar.

 • Cost: Very economical